dateatharva11/Atharva_Portfolio/README.md

 * Responsive layout for web and mobile
 * Projects section with descriptions and tech stacks
-* Contact section with links to GitHub, LinkedIn, and email
+* Contact section with links to GitHub, LinkedIn, Email and LeetCode
 * Clean, modern UI with custom fonts

 ---